A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

-We are concerned in this section about the possibility that various branches of the set of critical closed paths, for $\varepsilon$ positive, may coalesce into the same limit behavior as $\e\searrow0$, and how they can possibly contribute to the number of critical paths corresponding to a non-vanishing critical value.
-We will need to exploit very precisely the information that the number of any such group of critical paths share the same limit behavior as $\e\to0$.
+We are concerned in this subsection about the possibility that various branches of the set of critical closed paths, for $\epsilon$ positive, may coalesce into the same limit behavior as $\e\searrow0$, and how they can possibly contribute to the number of critical paths.
+We will need to exploit very precisely the information that the number of any such group of critical paths share, at least locally, the same limit behavior as $\e\to0$.

-To this goal, as at the end of Section \ref{aqui}, select a point $\bp$ in the part of the curve $\Dv=0$ furnishing the particular asymptotic limit we are focusing on and away from any contact point limiting the asymptotic limit considered according to Theorem \ref{recuentoo}.
-Let $\bq$ the corresponding unit tangent vector, at $\bp$, to the same curve $\Dv=0$, coming from the convergence of those branches of critical closed paths that we would like to count.
-Let $\bu(t; \by, \bz, \e)$ be the unique solution, already selected, of system \eqref{formafinalll} for positive $\e$ and $\by, \bz\in\R^2$ in a neighborhood of the pair $(\bp, \bq)$ guaranteed according to the discussion at the end of Section \ref{aqui}, and capturing all of the critical paths we would like to count.
-Recall that, in addition to verifying \eqref{formafinalll} in Proposition \ref{difff}, we also have

-Our goal is to show an upper bound, independent of $\e$, on the number of possible values of pairs $(\by, \bz)$ for which the path $\bu(t; \by, \bz, \e)$ is in reality a solution of \eqref{formafinal} in Proposition \ref{dif} which is the one yielding the critical paths we are interested in.
-To do so, we proceed in two principal successive steps: \begin{itemize} \item For each $\by$ fixed sufficiently close to $\bp$, find an upper bound on how many values for $\bz$, around $\bq$, one could find so that $\bu(t; \by, \bz, \e)$ is in fact a solution of \eqref{formafinall} in Proposition \ref{diff}.
-Suppose we can show that there are

-such analytic solutions for some positive integer $m_1$ independent of $\by$ and $\e$, which are analytic for $\e$ sufficiently small, and $\by$ around $\bp$ (see Lemma \ref{segundoo}). \item For each $j\in\{1, 2, \dots, m_1\}$, show that an upper bound $m_2$, independent of $\e$, can be found on the number of possible values of $\by$ so that $\bu(t; \by, \bz_j(\by), \e)$ can possibly be a solution of \eqref{formafinal} in Proposition \ref{dif}. \end{itemize} As a consequence, we would conclude that a maximum of $m_1m_2$ branches

-can converge to the asymptotic limit considered.
-We are going to prove in this section that in fact we can take $m_1=m_2=n-1$, the degree of the system minus one.
-The main result is summarized in the following statement.